luci/luci-go/milo/ui/src/generic_libs/components/queued_sticky/doc.md

 When the page above is scrolled to the bottom, the second line will overlap the first line, while the third line will not overlap the second line.

-`<Sticky />` comes with a rendering performance cost because it needs track the size of its children.
+`<Sticky />` comes with a rendering performance cost because it needs to track the size of its children.
 To avoid this performance cost, CSS variables `--accumulated-top`, `--accumulated-right`, `--accumulated-bottom`, and `--accumulated-left` can be used to create non-overlapping sticky elements.
 ```tsx